SJ23 Tech Tip A11, (Updated 2022-07-17) Bob Schimmel, Doug Murray & Jim Dalessandro

 DEHUMIDIFIER in NEAR FREEZING WEATHER - A friend of mine, who stores his boat "on the hard" at the west coast of Canada, recently described the benefits of using a dehumidifier versus a small heater to keep the boat dry and fresh.
 Both use the same amount of power.
 He used to keep the cabin above the dew point with a small heater placed on the cabin floor It didn't do much good since the musty smell was there each time they returned to the boat.
 It was a chore to clean the cabin.
 Now he runs a dehumidifier resting over the sink so the water drains out the hull.
 It keeps cabin temperature at 5C and the cabin smells fresh when they return to the boat.
 The bonus is mould and no clean up.

 If you don't have access to shore power for your floating boat, the best alternative is to store the boat under a roof with plenty of natural ventilation to keep it dry.
 Some occasional warmth so you can work on it is also a good idea!
 Warmth, what a pleasant thought.
-Shown below are two winter covers for storing a boat in the Canadian "bush", probably the most difficult of all situations.
-These two boats are stored only 20 KMs from each other in central Alberta yet each has diversely different cover requirements due to microclimate from sheltering trees.
+Shown below are several winter covers for storing a boat in the Canadian "bush", probably the most difficult of all situations.
+These two boats are stored only 20 KMs from each other in central Alberta, yet each has diversely different cover requirements due to microclimate from sheltering trees.
 Lots of snow can settle in the shelter of trees that does not accumulate in an open area.
-It is not uncommon to have 1M deep snow around Panache's trailer.
+It is not uncommon to have 1M deep snow around Panache's trailer and nothing around Siesta's trailer.

 TARP - There are several schools of thought for the tarp;